KishorRathva/configENV/README.md

 # Environment Variables FTW!

-This is just a glimpse at how you can use environment variables and some of the fantastic tools that you can use with them.
-In summary, I recommend that you use environment variables and follow these steps:
+I recommend that you use environment variables and follow these steps:

 - create a .env file
 - ignore it in your .gitignore file